CodexThe Practice

 The Full Practice

-The complete Toolkit of seventy-eight tools.
+The complete Toolkit of seventy-nine tools.
 Not a syllabus to be completed sequentially but a reference to return to as circumstances demand.
 Your context, your weaknesses, your specific challenges will determine which tools you need beyond the Expansion.
 Browse the full catalog.
 Return when a situation calls for a specific lens.

 Recovery and Resilience